 If you're wondering what careers in these industries would look like for you, here are some of the top jobs you can find people in Pembroke Pines working at on a daily basis.
 Many men are salesmen or sales managers.
 Others are managers (of food communications and the like), electrical equipment mechanics, computer specialists, executives, manufacturing sales reps, schedulers, and dispatchers.
 Women you will most likely find working as office supervisors, administrative assistants, public school teachers, nurses, retail saleswomen, managers, and record/filing clerks.

 If you choose to seek a new career here in Pembroke Pines, you have a decent chance of succeeding as opposed to crawling back to your old job with your tail between your legs.
 Even during the recession, unemployment in Pembroke Pines hasn't gone above 7.8%, which is more than two points below the state average.
 The recession has resulted in a steadily climbing unemployment rate, which will soon level of and begin to drop back down to the pre-recession average of about 3%.
 Meanwhile, if you have no luck finding a position in Pembroke Pines, you can always try Boca Raton or Fort Lauderdale, which are fairly easy commutes.

-We would like to take a moment to thank the cleaning business of Vitresetudiants.ca for their ongoing contributions to our website.
+We would like to take a moment to thank the local business of Housemaster Boca Raton for their ongoing contributions to our website.